Algebraic independence and normality of the values of Mahler's functions: Abstract

 \section{Abstract}

+The main purpose of this article is to provide new results on algebraic independence of values of Mahler functions and their generalizations.
+At the same time, we establish new measures of algebraic independence for these values.
+In particular, we provide a measure of algebraic independence for values of Mahler functions at complex transcendental points.

-We prove new results on algebraic independence within Mahler's method, including algebraic independence of values at transcendental points.
-We also give some new measures of algebraic independence.
-In particular, our results furnish for $n\geq 1$ arbitrarily large new examples of sets $\left(\theta_1,\dots,\theta_n\right)\in\mrr^n$ normal in the sense of G.~Chudnovsky (1980).
+As an example of application of our new measures of algebraic independence, we are able to infer that a Mahler number does not belong to the class $U$ in Mahler's classification.
+Also, our results imply new examples, for $n\geq 1$ arbitrarily large, of sets $\left(\theta_1,\dots,\theta_n\right)\in\mrr^n$ normal in the sense of G.~Chudnovsky (1980).